stormlightlabs/volt/docs/installation.md

 </script>
 ```

-See the [Server-Side Rendering & Lifecycle](./usage/lifecycle) documentation for complete SSR patterns and hydration strategies.
+See the [Server-Side Rendering guide](./usage/ssr) for complete hydration patterns and lifecycle coordination tips.

 ## Plugin Setup